Test in a live environment

 IronXL simplifies the interaction between C# applications and Excel, making it easier to apply various formatting styles, such as background colors, font underlining, bold and italic text, and border additions.
 This capability enhances the visual appeal and clarity of the resulting Excel documents, making it a valuable resource for data analysts, business professionals, and developers seeking to create polished and professional reports.

-The complete source code example of export to Excel can be found in the following link.
-The example of formatting Excel files can be found here and here.
+The complete source code example of export to Excel can be found in the following how-to page.
+For more detailed instructions, please visit the example of formatting Excel files and customizing background cells.

 If you want to try out IronXL today, be sure to check out the free trial, a risk-free opportunity to explore its capabilities.
 You can purchase the license after exploring all the functionalities IronXL has to offer.